grimandgreedy/aria2tui/README.md

 # Aria2TUI

-Aria2TUI is a TUI frontend for the Aria2 download utility.

-Aria2TUI fetches the download data from the aria2c daemon over RPC and displays it using my TUI picker [listpick](https://github.com/grimandgreedy/listpick).
+Aria2TUI is a TUI frontend for the Aria2 download utility which fetches data from an aria2c daemon over RPC and displays it using my TUI picker [listpick](https://github.com/grimandgreedy/listpick).

 https://github.com/user-attachments/assets/07ab1f63-3a5e-42dd-bddb-56c948ecd620